jeonghoon-lge/design-tokens_enovaui/README.md

 ### How to Use

-To incorporate these design tokens into your Enact project, follow these simple steps:
+To incorporate these design tokens into your project, follow these simple steps:

 1. Import the desired token values from this repository.
 2. Apply the imported tokens to your components and styles.